ktor-doc-jp/ktor-doc-jp/pages/servers/engine.md

 title: Running
 caption: Running Server Application
 section: Servers
-permalink: /servers/hosting.html
+permalink: /servers/engine.html
 ---

 Ktor applications can be self-hosted or hosted in an Application Server.
 This section shows to how host Ktor applications externally.

-### Hosting an application in an external host
+### Running an application in an external host

-When you need to host a Ktor application in an independently maintained host (for instance Tomcat), you will need an `application.conf` file to tell Ktor how to start your application.
+When you need to run a Ktor application in an independently maintained host (for instance Tomcat), you will need an `application.conf` file to tell Ktor how to start your application.

 #### Defining the configuration